frc1511/frc1511.github.io/cpp_stuff/operators/index.md

 Arithmetic operators are used to perform arithmetic operations on variables and values.
 The following table lists the arithmetic operators:

+{: .important }
-NOTE: It is important to remember that the result of an operation depends on the types of the operands.
+Remember that the result of an operation depends on the types of the operands.
 For example, the result of `5 / 2` is `2`, but the result of `5.0 / 2` is `2.5`.
 In the first example, both operands are integers, so the result is an integer.
 In the second example, one operand is a floating-point number, so the result is a floating-point number.

 * `+` - Addition
 * `-` - Subtraction